0203 389 6076

 Mental health assessment

-The MHRA has stated that all patients must complete the following screening questionnaires for mental health conditions at the time of starting treatment and at any follow up appointments.
+The MHRA has stated that all patients must complete questionnaires for mental health conditions at the time of starting treatment and at any follow up appointments.

 If you have previously suffered from anxiety/depression or if the screening tools above identify evidence of depression or anxiety then it is important that you are assessed by a psychiatrist before starting Isotretion to determine whether it is safe for you to take this medication.